Chia-Network/chia-docs/docs/plotting/plotting-software.md

 Requirements
 - OS: Windows, Mac, or Linux OS (64-bit is required); Intel and ARM (Apple Silicon) are both supported.
-- Memory: Minimum 2 GiB of available RAM, with lower bucket counts requiring up to 12 GiB
+- Memory: Minimum 2 GB of available RAM, with lower bucket counts requiring up to 12 GB
-- Temporary Disk: 480 GiB in default mode, or 390 GiB with `--alternate` mode enabled; can be HDD or SSD:
+- Temporary Disk: 480 GB in default mode, or 390 GB with `--alternate` mode enabled; can be HDD or SSD:
   - SSD: fast (NVMe is supported) but consumer-grade SSDs wear out over time, enterprise-grade is recommended
   - HDD: slow, but won't wear out; can plot directly to the final disk
 - GPU: Not used